 The EuVECA Regulation is not compulsory; if an AIFM does not want to use the EuVECA designation, then it does not have to comply with the EuVECA Regulation for a particular fund (or at all).
 If the AIFM chooses not to use the EuVECA designation, national laws and EU regulations apply, such as national private placement regimes.

-The ELTIF Regulation was introduced in November 2015 to channel capital raised through AIFs towards European long-term investments in the real economy.
-Austrian-based AIFM who have received approval to manage ELTIFs may register an EU-based AIF (or a compartment thereof) as an ELTIF provided that they comply with the authorisation requirements set forth in the ELTIF Regulation and submit an application to the FMA.
-The main advantage of such registration is the option to market the relevant AIF throughout the EU under an EU-wide passporting regime similar to the regime under the EuVECA Regulation (see above).
-Additionally, the designation of an AIF as an ELTIF allows its marketing to high net worth individuals throughout the EU.
+The ELTIF Regulation4 was introduced in November 2015 to channel capital raised through AIFs towards European long-term investments in the real economy.
+Austria-based AIFMs who have received approval to manage ELTIFs may register an EU-based AIF (or a compartment thereof) as an ELTIF, provided that they comply with the authorisation requirements set out in the ELTIF Regulation and submit an application to the FMA.
+The main advantage of such a registration is the option to market the relevant AIF throughout the EU under an EU-wide passporting regime similar to the regime under the EuVECA Regulation.
+Additionally, the designation of an AIF as an ELTIF allows its marketing to high-net-worth individuals throughout the EU.

-The ELTIF Regulation is not compulsory; if an AIFM does not want to use the ELTIF designation, then it does not have to comply with the ELTIF Regulation for a particular fund (or at all).
-If the AIFM chooses not to use the ELTIF designation, national laws and EU regulations apply, such as national private placement regimes.
+The ELTIF Regulation is not compulsory; if an AIFM does not want to use the ELTIF designation, it does not have to comply with the ELTIF Regulation for a particular fund (or at all).
+If the AIFM chooses not to use the ELTIF designation, national laws and EU regulations, such as national private placement regimes, apply.

 vii Fiduciary duties to the investors